 Create canned responses

 Canned responses are a prewritten set of response templates or messages for frequently asked questions in your support tickets.
-Agents can create and use canned responses to reduce the time taken to respond to customers with common questions.
+Agents can create and use canned responses to reduce the customer support response time for common questions.
 Moreover they can utilize their time fixing less common issues.

-If you employ a help desk software solution, which already puts you at an advantage, you can use it to integrate the apps you use.
+If you employ a help desk software solution, which already puts you at an advantage, you can use it to integrate the third-party apps you use.
 You can integrate help desk tickets with various apps and services, like Jira and Zapier, in order to improve workflow, execute actions with triggers, and keep your support team up to date on the status of customer-reported issues.
+Integration helps to reduce the response time for help desk tickets.

 Prioritizing the issues in tickets

-We can label the tickets as critical, high, normal, and low while creating or assigning them, based on their issue type and impact.
+We can label the tickets as critical, high, normal, and low while creating or assigning them, based on their issue type, urgency of the resolution and the impact of the ticket resolution.
 Therefore, the support team fixes the most important issues reliably.

 Using a self-service knowledge base and FAQs

-Most customers prefer consulting a knowledge base or FAQs to contacting the customer service team.
+Most customers prefer consulting a knowledge base or FAQs compared to contacting the customer service team.
 You should have the FAQs and knowledge base pages available and prominently visible in the help section of your website, so customers can find the solutions by themselves.
 Thereby, this reduces the incoming ticket volume and improves time management, leading to quick responses to customers with less common issues.
+Support agents have more time to focus on responding and resolving the urgent issues that require their attention.

 The average response time varies for each company based on its size and business type.
 Sending a first response is important, but resolving the ticket in timely fashion will also improve your customers’ satisfaction.
 You can track the KPIs for your average first response time and final resolution time.
 With an eye on these, you can get insight into your service team’s performance and where agents or the process in general may need improvement.